MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/3-deployment-options.md

 ## SQL Managed Instance

 SQL Managed Instance is a PaaS deployment option of Azure SQL that gives you an instance of SQL Server, but removes much of the overhead of managing a virtual machine.
 Most of the features available in SQL Server are available in SQL Managed Instance.
-This option is ideal for customers who want to leverage instance-scoped features (features that are tied to an instance of SQL Server as opposed to features that are tied to a database in an instance of SQL Server) like SQL Server Agent, Service Broker, Common Language Runtime (CLR), etc. and want to move to Azure without rearchitecting their applications.
+This option is ideal for customers who want to leverage instance-scoped features (features that are tied to an instance of SQL Server as opposed to features that are tied to a database in an instance of SQL Server) like SQL Server Agent, Service Broker, Common Language Runtime (CLR), Database Mail, Linked Servers, and Machine Learning Services (preview). and want to move to Azure without rearchitecting their applications.
 While SQL Managed Instance allows customers to access the instance-scoped features, customers do not have to worry about, nor do they have access to, the OS or the infrastructure underneath.

 :::image type="content" source="../media/3-sql-managed-instance.png" alt-text="When to choose Azure SQL Managed Instance" border="false":::